Tucker Carlson, downplaying Russia-Ukraine conflict, urges Americans to ask, ‘Why do I hate Putin?’

 “Putin is playing Biden like a drum,” Trump said in a statement issued by his Save America PAC.
 “It is not a pretty thing to watch!”

-Trump’s remarks echoed that of his former secretary of state, Mike Pompeo, who said last week that Putin was “very shrewd” and “capable.”
+Trump’s remarks echoed those of his former secretary of state, Mike Pompeo, who said last week that Putin was “very shrewd” and “capable.”
 In the same interview in which Pompeo said he had “enormous respect” for Putin, the Republican slammed Biden for showing what he said was “enormous weakness” on the conflict.

 Biden said at a Tuesday news briefing that the first measures announced against Russia targeted two state-owned banks as well as Russian citizens described by the White House as Kremlin-connected “elites.”
 The president acknowledged that the conflict could lead to higher gasoline prices.
 Anatoly Antonov, the Russian ambassador to the United States, warned that Americans would feel the “consequences” of the announced sanctions.

 Americans’ feelings toward Russia became much more partisan after Putin and Russia sought to influence the outcome of the 2016 presidential election on behalf of Trump.
 As The Washington Post’s Philip Bump wrote last December, Democrats were far more likely to see Russia as a threat than were Republicans after the 2016 election.
-Data from the Pew Research Centers shows that Republican concern about Russian influence actually decreased following those revelations.
+Data from the Pew Research Centers shows that Republican concern about Russian influence decreased following those revelations.

 Carlson has told his viewers that there is no reason the United States should assist Ukraine in its fight against Russia, and has recently doubled down on his support of Putin.
 The Fox News host, who acknowledged that he’s attempting to interview Putin, said this week that it was “not treason, it is not un-American” to support Putin.
 “It’s the whole point of America,” he said Monday.